1panduranga/UI-Designs/README.md

 # UI-Designs
- UI designs of some applications that are created using Gravit Designer This is a music player interface
+ UI designs of some applications that are created using Gravit Designer.